When should you start ACT and SAT test prep for your homeschool student?

 5. Take the PSAT to try qualifying for the National Merit Scholarship.

-The Pre-SAT is also the National Merit Scholarship Qualifying Test.
+The Pre-SAT or PSAT is also the National Merit Scholarship Qualifying Test.
 If students score in the top percentile, they may qualify for national merit scholarships.

 Bonus tip: While your student can take the PSAT in their sophomore year, their scores won’t qualify them for the National Merit Scholarship.
 They must take the PSAT in their junior year for their scores to qualify.